 I like Demerara-style rums best, with Panamanians a close second.
 Yet even within the Guyanese context there are rums and then there are rums.
 DDL’s El Dorados in particular are superlative: dark, heavy, full-bodied bastards, deep flavoured and aromatic to a fault.
 Yet in attempting to gain market share and widespread acceptance – as they have – they too timidly shy away from issuing rums of real power.
 Velier’s full proof line seeks to rectify this shortfall, and does it ever succeed.
 The Albion 1994 17 year old bashes the throat, buckles the knees, and brings tears to the eyes as it trumpets its beefcake badassery to the world.
 It may lack some creature comforts and doesn’t condescend to Pavlovian palates conditioned to softer 40% rums…but for those seeking a raw, powerful experience with a taste that reaffirms their cojones, this uncompromising, snarling medicine is just what the doctor ordered.

-Addendum.
-Fellow Mudlanders will know that Albion is closer to the Berbice River than to the Corentyne, and therefore my two word summary above is somewhat misleading with strict reference to geography.
-The Corentyne coast more reasonably includes Port Morant than Albion, which is actually East Berbice-Corentyne…in this instance I ask the reader to understand my reference to Mittelholzer, and therefore why I would use the term in such a context.
+- Fellow Guyanese will know that Albion is closer to the Berbice River than to the Corentyne, and therefore my two word summary above is somewhat misleading with strict reference to geography.
+The Corentyne coast more reasonably includes Port Mourant than Albion, which is actually East Berbice-Corentyne.
+However, there is a reason for the choice of words and here I ask the reader to understand my reference to Mittelholzer, and therefore why I would use the term in such a context.

 Update, August 2015